fma2/pcp-intro-web-development-2016/resources/git-started-cheat-sheet.md

 $ git push origin master
 ```

+More on pushing to a remote can be found [here](https://help.github.com/articles/pushing-to-a-remote/).

 ##Typical flow

 After making a change in your local repository, make sure you `git add <name of file>`, `git commit -m "<Description of Change>"`, and `git push origin master`.